pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 be thought most meet and convenient for the general good of the colony", and agreed to abide by the laws that would be created.[^cultural-affordances]

-The agreement to come together and unite instead of doing it all separately and individually was such as simple thing, yet so far-reaching in its consequences.
+The agreement to deliberately come together and unite instead of doing it all separately and individually (or just letting whatever happen), was such a simple thing, yet so far-reaching in its consequences.
 They didn't worry at that point about deciding on specifics such as laws; those details could be worked out later as the need arose.
-With the possibility of mutiny hanging over their heads, these two groups effectively said on that cold November day in New England: _for our own survival, we need to be and to move forward together_.
+With the possibility of mutiny hanging over their heads, these two groups effectively said on that cold November day in New
+England: _for our own survival, we need to be and to move forward together_.
 A brilliant example of self-organization to meet a critical need.[^rough-winter]

 ## A clash of cultures